 The Bay Area is full of fun activities for all ages.
 But here at Seniorly, we care most about our senior loved ones.
-Here are a few activities for seniors to keep active and engaged.
+If you or a senior loved one lives at an assisted living in San Francisco, here are a few activities to keep active and engaged.
 These senior activities are specific to San Francisco and the Bay Area.
 If you'd like recommendations in your local area, just email us.

 1 - On the Level SF

 On the Level SF specializes in guided tours for everyone that feature no hills or steps, are one mile or less, include places to rest, and other accommodations for those who want to enjoy a walking tour of the city, but need a little extra help.
 When spring approaches, consider their Rooftop Gardens Walking tour in downtown San Francisco and find some hidden rooftop treasures.
 As of January 2018, their website lists pricing for Seniors and Disabled as $12 - $15 (depends on the tour length).

 Photo via Up Out

 There is ever growing support for the health benefits of tai chi, particularly for older senior adults.
 This is because it is a gentle exercise that can improve strength, flexibility, and balance.
 When combined with standard treatment, tai chi can be helpful for arthritis, low bone density, heart disease, hypertension, Parkinson’s disease, and sleep problems.
 It's also a lot of fun.
 See this video of a “tai chi grandma” for inspiration (https://www.youtube.com/watch?v=_Sa0r2vsbNs).
 There are many places to practice tai chi for older adults in the Bay Area including many senior centers and YMCA facilities.